Does everyone get the same coverage?

 • Initial coverage period: Your share of each prescription is either a flat copayment (for example, $20) or a percentage of the drug’s cost (for example, 25 percent).
 Most plans have three or four levels (known as “tiers”) of copays, rising in price from the least expensive generic drugs through “preferred” brand-name drugs to “nonpreferred” brands and finally to specialty or high-cost drugs.

-• Coverage gap (“doughnut hole”): In 2014 you pay 47.5 percent of your plan’s price for brand-name and biologic drugs in the gap and 72 percent for generics.
-The 52.5 percent discount for brand drugs is provided by their manufacturers; the 28 percent discount on generics is provided by the federal government.
+• Coverage gap (“doughnut hole”): In 2015 you pay 45 percent of your plan’s price for brand-name and biologic drugs in the gap and 65 percent for generics.
+Fifty percent of the discount for brand drugs is provided by their manufacturers; the rest of the discount for brand drugs and the 35 percent discount on generics is provided by the federal government.
 If your plan provides any coverage in the gap, these discounts are applied to your remaining costs.

 • Catastrophic level of coverage: Your share of each prescription is about no more than 5 percent of the cost of the drug.
 You would also pay a different price if you receive Extra Help or have additional coverage from elsewhere (such as retiree drug benefits or assistance from a state pharmacy assistance program).